Decompositional equivalence: A fundamental symmetry underlying quantum theory

-This limitation on the information actually obtainable by observers immediately implies that the assumptions made in standard environmental-decoherence calculations (e.g. \cite{schloss:07, zurek:03}) cannot be given anything other than a \textit{post-hoc} justification.
+The results of this section also show that the assumptions made in standard environmental-decoherence calculations (e.g. Schlosshauer, 2007; Zurek, 2003) cannot be given anything other than a pragmatic, \textit{post-hoc} justification.
 Observers cannot, in particular, either identify the system-environment boundary at which decoherence is taken to occur or establish that the environmental state is sufficiently random that system-environment entanglement results in decoherence.
-While \textit{post-hoc} justifications of the assumptions required for decoherence calculations may be adequate in practical settings, they cannot support in-principle foundational claims; in particular, they cannot support the common claim that decoherence \textit{explains} the ``emergence of classicality'' from unitary dynamics \cite{fields:11, fields:14a, kastner:14}.
-To claim that decoherence explains the emergence of classical system boundaries when such a boundary must be assumed to perform a decoherence calculation is to beg the question.
-To claim that decoherence explains the emergence of classical system states (``pointer states'') when a classical state of the environment must be assumed to perform the calculation is also to beg the question.
+While \textit{post-hoc} justifications of the assumptions required for decoherence calculations may be adequate in practical settings, they cannot support in-principle foundational claims; in particular, they cannot support the common claim that decoherence \textit{explains} the ``emergence of classicality'' from unitary dynamics (Fields, 2011; Fields, 2014a; Kastner, 2014).
+To claim that decoherence explains the emergence of classical system boundaries when such boundaries must be assumed to perform decoherence calculations is to beg the question.
+To claim that decoherence explains the emergence of classical system states (``pointer states'') when an effectively classical state of the environment must be assumed to perform the calculation is also to beg the question.